duezero/LiPo-cycles-counter/README.md

 Like read mode but counter is increased by 1 unit (default mode after power on)

 SET MODE (press mode button for 2 sec)<br />
-Write all tag info (short press mode button for menu navigation)
+Write all tag info (short press mode button for menu navigation, up and down button for change values, E button for exit)

 - Arduino NANO